mslogan/Recommendation-System/README.md

 9. score_max: highest rating given for the phone
 10. source: source from where the rating was taken

+A. Popularity based model was built and used to recommend top 5 mobile phones

-Collaborative filtering model were built using
+B. Collaborative filtering models were built using
 1. SVD
 2. kNNWithMeans

+Item based and user based models were implemented.